byu-cpe/ecen224/_labs/threaded-client.md

     - The status bar should should stay green with the sent message for 2 seconds.
 After the 2 seconds hide the status bar. *How do you know when it has been 2 seconds?
 Consider editing your `send_image`.*

+- Ensure that your menu is still responsive while the image is being sent.
+You should be able to navigate the menu while the image is being sent.

 Here is a demo showing the different features of the lab:

 <div class="row">